-The Reveal of Winter Soldier's identity and Cap having to fight him.
-It's no wonder why he goes in shock upon finding out.
-Imagine your best friend that has supported your whole life, was there when tragedy struck and when you were bullied, and who now doesn't even remember who you are, wants you dead, and will do the act personally.
+The Reveal of the Winter Soldier's identity and Cap having to fight him.
+It's no wonder why he goes into shock upon finding out.
+Imagine your best friend that has supported you your whole life, was there when tragedy struck and when you were bullied, and who now doesn't even remember who you are, wants you dead, and will do the act personally.

 There's something unsettling about how, when Cap first sees him with his mask off and calls him by his name, the Winter Soldier just growls "Who the hell is Bucky?" in a tone that makes it clear he genuinely doesn't know what the heck his target is talking about.

 Arnim Zola's present day form as a vast computer inside what's supposed to be a munitions storage facility at Fort Lehigh, especially the way he appears on the old screens and his reveal of HYDRA's grand plan.

 The way he talks with a slight echo and his face jerking up and down.
 Then, as a missile heads to obliterate him, Captain America and Black Widow, he talks calmly about his own approaching death.
 Bear in mind that this is a man who, seventy years prior, was a coward that sold out HYDRA to save his own skin.